 They will experience a wide variety of media including painting, drawing, graphic media, printmaking, textiles, ceramics, 3 dimensional work, lens based & digital media and ICT in art and Design.

 Pupils in year 10 can achieve a level 5 in ICT which is equivalent to a grade C at GCSE level.

 Pupils who choose to study Art & Design at GCSE level follow the NI CCEA Specification, (a two year course) and they follow an integrated, critical, practical and theoretical study of Art & Design.
 They will develop an appreciation of the work of artists, designers and craft workers from a range of cultural backgrounds.
 They also develop their artistic practice.

-The GCSE course is made up of two units:
+The new GCSE Art and Design specification (from September 2017) is made up of two components:

 Many of our students gain A* grades in their GCSE Art and Design with a number achieving 100%.

 Melissa Taylor A* with 100%